(Apologies for the delay in posting this last of the series. Real life has been intruding around here.)

 B. Fake I-cord (FICBO)

 Another alternative is FICBO--Fake I-cord Bind off.
+This trick IS actually worked on a chain bind off, but then MORE edging is added afterwards.
 Here are the FICBO instructions.
-There is also a link to a short video (please click & skip the ads as soon as you can!)* The linked video shows FICBO on 2/2 ribbing.
+There is also a link to a short video.
+The linked video shows FICBO on 2/2 ribbing.
+(Click & skip the ads as soon as you can!
+You-tube put those there, not me.)

 C. (Real) I-cord bind off

-Finally, you can also work a real I-cord bind off.
-The linked post shows what that looks like.
+The third alternative to binding off shortened ribbing is to work a real I-cord bind off.
+The linked post shows that alternative.

 Which added edge where?

-When a K1, P1 ribbing is shortened by removing the excess rows from below the target row, (target row = newly exposed bottom row) the target row will not run out.
-As odd as this seems, it's true: the released edge cannot and does not form ladders like ordinary stockinette fabric, and the edge simply will not run out.
+When a K1, P1 ribbing is shortened by removing the excess rows from below the new bottom row, the new bottom row will not run out.
+As odd as this seems, it's true: the released bottom edge of 1/1 ribbing cannot and does not form ladders like ordinary stockinette fabric, and the edge simply will not run out.

-So, hmmm....if these stitches are not able to run out into a ladder, is it possible to simply pull the needle out of the newly caught loops, leave the newly exposed bottom row alone, and NOT bind it off?
+So, hmmm....if these stitches are not able to run out into a ladder, is it possible to simply pull the needle out of the newly-caught loops of a shortened ribbing, or even not bother catching loops in the first place?
+Can you really leave the newly exposed bottom row alone, and NOT bind it off?

 If you take the needle out of shortened 1/1 ribbing, the loops won't ladder out, but the resulting edge will ruffle and spread |

 - Second, the loops still have to be on the needle for this trick to be worked.
-If the loops have fallen off, it's unlikely you'll re-seat them prettily on your needles, so you'll have to get pretty new loops by catching the stitches of the row above the fallen-off loops.
+If the loops have fallen off, it's unlikely you'll re-seat them prettily, so you'll have to get new loops by catching the stitches of the row above the fallen-off loops.

 - Third, if there's a split stitch or a halo-snag anywhere along the run, the slack in the yarn can't be transferred from one loop to another.
 This trick works only in a smooth yarn, smoothly knit.